RedHatNordicsSA/openshift-demos/source/cicd/README.md

 ## Description
 This is a simple demo which displays how you can do CI/CD on OpenShift with Jenkins Pipeline integration.
 The demo deploys three projects (appx-dev, -test, -prod).
 In the -dev project, the Jenkins pipeline is created.
+The application is build in the appx-dev project and the image build is then deployed in appx-test and appx-prod.
 Allow for the Jenkins pods to become available before running the pipeline.

 ## Instructions